Ahmad-Akhtar/Spotify-Real-Time-Music-Recommendation-System-With-Web-Application/README.md

 - Quality Assurance:

 Assertions are used to ensure the correctness of the formatting process, checking for expected conditions after each step.

+- Removing Unwanted Tracks:

+The function keep filters out tracks based on certain criteria, such as tracks with missing audio or clips, or tracks for which feature extraction failed.
+It prints the number of tracks lost and the number of tracks remaining after each filtering step.

+- Cleaning Genres:

+It performs various cleaning operations on the genres data.
+Redundant columns like 'genre_handle' and 'genre_color' are dropped.
+Missing values in the 'parent' column are filled with zeros, and the column is converted to integer type.
+Corrections are made for specific genre-parent relationships where the parent was missing or incorrect.
+A specific genre (806) is replaced with another genre (21) to correct a mistake.
+A function get_parent is defined to retrieve the parent genre recursively.
+Another function get_all_genres is defined to gather all genres encountered from leaf to root.
+The number of tracks per genre is counted.
+Genres with zero tracks are identified and printed.

+- Matching Genres with Tracks:

+It matches the 'genre_top' values from tracks with genre IDs from the genres DataFrame.
+A new DataFrame is created with matched genre IDs and their corresponding information from the genres DataFrame.

+- Merging DataFrames:

+The matched genres DataFrame is merged with additional information from the tracks DataFrame, such as album ID, album title, artist ID, artist name, and track title.
+Column names are updated for clarity.
+Unnecessary columns like 'genre_id', 'album_id', and 'artist_id' are dropped.
+Redundant columns are dropped again.
+Finally, column names are further refined for clarity.